Gdoc/Admin

 One final point to note is that UN FAO estimates have also changed over time, with improved methods and better access to data.

-I looked at how net forest loss rates in the 1990s were reported across five UN reports: 2000, 2005, 2010, 2015 and 2020.
+I looked at how net forest losses in the 1990s were reported across five UN reports: 2000, 2005, 2010, 2015, and 2020.

-Estimated rates changed in each successive report:
+Estimated losses changed in each successive report:

 This should not affect the overall trends reported in the latest report: the UN FAO should — as far as is possible — apply the same methodology to its 1990s, 2000s, and 2010s estimates.
 However, it does mean we should be cautious about comparing absolute magnitudes across different reports.

 This is one challenge in presenting 1980 figures in the main visualization in this article.
 Later reports have not updated 1980 figures, so we have to rely on estimates from earlier reports.
-We don’t know whether 1980s rates would also be lower with the UN FAO’s most recent adjustments.
+We don’t know whether 1980s losses would also be lower with the UN FAO’s most recent adjustments.
 If so, this would mean the reductions in net forest loss from the 1980s to 1990s were lower than is shown from available data.

 Update note